brandonrobertz/BitcoinTradingAlgorithmToolkit/README.md

 Trying to hack this into pybrain turned out to be a nightmare because the error function seems to be obscurely hardcoded into the NN code.
 Neurolab makes it easier to implement custom error functions and I had more success using a "weighted directional symmetry" (WDS) error function.

 There was also the problem of optimizing the parameters to each technical indicator.
 I approached this problem by using genetic algorithms to find the most accurate combinations of which technical indicators and statistical analysis methods to use and which parameters to use with them.
-I used [DEAP](https://code.google.com/p/deap/) for this.
+I used [DEAP](https://code.google.com/p/deap/) for this. `genetic.py` has some functions that help generate, encode, decode, and mutate random genes:

+    import genetic

+    # create a random individual
+    individual = genetic.rand_gene()

+    # mutate with 0-mean, 4-std dev gaussian random fcn & 40% chance of mutation
+    individual = genetic.mutate_gene( individual, 0, 4, 0.4)

+    # turn the genetic code into a Data options struct, with a 5 min timeframe
+    btc_opts = genetic.decode_gene( individual, 5) # this can be used in Data()

 The end result still wasn't anywhere near perfect at predicting the price movements, though, so I tried another strategy ...

 Turning to fuzzy-logic, I had even more success (theoretically profitable models) using [pyfuzzy](http://pyfuzzy.sourceforge.net/) (which took a lot of hacking to import for some reason), a minimalistic set of indicators, and DEAP-based genetic algorithms for technical indicator parameter optimization.
 These models didn't stay profitable for very long at all, though.